Ozoni (New Year’s Mochi Soup)

 Mochi is a traditional Japanese rice cake made from glutinous rice.
 It is known for its chewy texture and wide range of uses, including sweet and savory dishes.
 Find mochi recipes here.

-How To Make Ozoni: STEP BY STEP
+How To Make Ozoni Soup: STEP BY STEP

 How to make ozoni.